wvella/kafka-dotnet-producer/README.md

-# .NET load testing producer using the Producer method
+# .NET load testing producer using the Producer and ProducerAsync method

 This project contains 2 .NET applications that produce records to a topic on Confluent Cloud and prints batch information to the console.